- Download our Moving to the USA Guide (PDF)

 Almost all international banks are represented in the US.
 Those with large operations include HSBC, Citigroup, Barclays, Deutsche Bank and Credit Suisse.
 Expats who have an account with one of these banks will find that they can assist in opening an account in the US as well.

-Major banks in America include the Bank of America, Citibank, JPMorgan Chase and Wells Fargo.
-All of these banks offer access to a variety of bank accounts, a network of ATMs, internet banking and branches in most major US cities.
+Major banks in the USA include the Bank of America, Citibank, JPMorgan Chase and Wells Fargo.
+All of these banks offer access to a variety of bank accounts, a network of ATMs, internet banking and branches in most major cities.

 Money in the USA